-Prerequisite: All LGL or LAW 100-level courses
+Prerequisite: All 100-level LGL or LAW courses must be completed

 Gain an understanding of the requirements for a legally enforceable contract and the arguments most commonly used to nullify a contract.
 Students will perform research using formbooks and case law, write specific sections of contracts, and then write a complete contract and an analysis of the contract for a final project.